How to use a Wire Stripping & Twisting Tool

 Align the plastic-sheathed cable with the notch that matches the wire gauge you’re using—either 14/2 or 12/2—and squeeze down to cut the sheathing.
 Slide the sheathing off to expose the wires underneath.

 Test cutter depth on a cable scrap.
-Adjust the two cutting blades one at a time to fine-tune the depth of the cut.
+Adjust the two cutting blades one at a time to fine-tune the cut depth.
 Turn the adjusting screws clockwise with the Allen wrench (included with the tool) to make a deeper cut.

-Adding F-type connectors to coaxial cable requires a two- or three-step strip on the end of the cable, depending on the connector.
+Adding F-type connectors to coaxial cable requires a two- or three-step stripping on the cable end, depending on the connector.
 With care, you can make the strip with a utility knife, using the technique shown in Photo 1 and a regular wire stripper.
 But the dedicated tool we show here makes the job quick and accurate.
 Read the packaging to match the stripper to the type of coaxial cable you’re using.
 The strippers you find in home centers work on common household coaxial cables.

 Read the lettering on the sheathing to determine whether your coaxial cable is RG-58, RG-59 or RG-6, and adjust the slide on top of the cutter to match your cable type.
 Make a practice cut and adjust the blades if necessary.